Which European Airlines Allow Dogs in the Cabin in 2023?

 A regional Swiss airline that flies to a range of destinations across Europe and North Africa, pets are permitted to fly with Helvetic Airways as long as a registration occurs at the time of booking.

-Pets in the cabin are restricted to a maximum weight of 7kg, with a charge of 80 CHF applying, which must be paid at the time of registration.
+Pets in the cabin are restricted to a maximum weight of 8kg and a carrier size of 56 x 32 x 27cm.
+A charge of 80 CHF applies, which must be paid at the time of registration.

 Click here to view the full pet policy.